daotl/acei/spec/acei/acei.md

 ## Block Execution

-The first time a new blockchain is started, Tendermint calls `InitChain`.
+The first time a new distributed ledger is started, Tendermint calls `InitLedger`.
 From then on, the following sequence of methods is executed for each
 block:

 `BeginBlock, [DeliverTx], EndBlock, Commit`